 (C. Chomsky, 1969)

 Carol Chomsky’s (henceforth, CC) studies of language acquisition are as fresh and as central to understanding language acquisition today as they were at their inception four decades ago.
-Here, we take a retrospective look at how some of her ideas, experimental studies, and perspectives have played out in the literature during the intervening 40 or so years.
+Here, we take a retrospective look at how some of her ideas, experimental studies, and perspectives have played out in the literature during the intervening years.
 As the quotes above hint, we will concentrate our attention on two specific issues that are implicit in CC’s challenge: to understand how children come to know as much as they do about language and its interpretation onto the world, when the information they receive is paltry.
 The first concerns the robustness of language acquisition to variability in learners’ access to input that would seem crucial to the function being acquired, as dramatized by CC in her studies of language in people who became both deaf and blind during infancy.
 The second concerns the abilities of children to reconstruct the meanings of sentences with covert structure, as in CC’s landmark studies of whether blindfolded dolls might be hard to see.
 These two themes are crucially related, of course, for both exemplify the general problem known as “the poverty of the stimulus,” in the present case, how humans reconstruct linguistic form and meaning from the blatantly inadequate information offered in their usable environment (cf Plato, 380bc; N. Chomsky, 1965, J. Fodor, 1981, inter alia).

 1.0 ‘See’ and the blind learner